jquery/jquery-migrate/warnings.md

 **Solution:** Always pass string values to `.css()`, and explicitly add units where required.
 For example, use `$.css("line-height", "2")` to specify 200% of the current line height or `$.css("line-height", "2px")` to specify pixels.
 When the numeric value is in a variable, ensure the value is converted to string, e.g. `$.css("line-height", String(height))` and `$.css("line-height", height+"px")`.

+### \[legacy-self-closed-tags\] JQMIGRATE: jQuery.UNSAFE_restoreLegacyHtmlPrefilter is deprecated

+**Cause:** jQuery Migrate 3.4.0 introduced a `jQuery.migrateEnablePatches` method used to enable any previously disabled patches.
+It should be used in place of the specialized `jQuery.UNSAFE_restoreLegacyHtmlPrefilter`.
+This warning is different as it applies to jQuery Migrate and not to jQuery itself.

+**Solution:** Search for the `jQuery.UNSAFE_restoreLegacyHtmlPrefilter()` calls in the code base and replace all occurrences with `jQuery.migrateEnablePatches( "self-closed-tags" )`.

 ### \[self-closed-tags\] JQMIGRATE: HTML tags must be properly nested and closed: _(HTML string)_

 **Cause:** jQuery 3.5.0 changed the way it processes HTML strings.
 Previously, jQuery would attempt to fix self-closed tags like `<i class="test" />` that the HTML5 specification says are not self-closed, turning it into `<i class="test"></i>`.
 This processing can create a [security problem](https://nvd.nist.gov/vuln/detail/CVE-2020-11022) with malicious strings, so the functionality had to be removed.